 How to Stop Your Dog’s Lead Pulling (Step-by-Step Training)

 To stop dog pulling on the lead, start training in a low-distraction environment, prevent pulling from being rewarded, and gradually introduce real-world distractions while maintaining consistency.
+If your dog also has excess energy or would benefit from more structured exercise and social interaction, read our guide on whether Doggy Daycare is good for dogs to learn how a well-managed daycare program can support your dog’s overall behaviour and wellbeing.

 Step 1: Start in a Low-Distraction Environment